frikhaeya/CloudOfThingsProject/Partie_Embarqué/Communication_MQTT/ReadMe.md

-tHoese scipts will be launched automatically when giving the Rasberry Pi power.
+These scipts will be launched automatically when giving the Rasberry Pi power.

   They are meant to:
     - Run the mosquitto broker on the Raspberry Pi through this command: